 Michelle and I recently signed up for the E2M fitness challenge.
 E2M (Eager to Motivate) is an 8-week online diet and fitness program that pushes you to make sustainable changes to your eating and exercising habits.
 Michelle and I weren’t unhealthy.
 We were both working out regularly and eating a mostly pescatarian diet.
 But the pandemic left us feeling in a bit of a rut and this looked like a great opportunity to get out of our comfort zones.
 With Addison’s, long term, even low dose, steroid use can lead to weak bones.
 I wanted to do E2M to get stronger.
 I can stick with cardio training but have never stuck with strength training for any serious amount of time.

 A lot of the program is somewhat secretive and information is a little scarce prior to signing up.
 I’m not sure why.
 There is nothing ground-breaking or earth-shattering about E2M and that is part of the reason it is likely so successfully with so many.
 I won’t be giving away the meal plans or workouts here.
-You need to sign up for that, but after two weeks, here are my initial thoughts on E2M.
+You need to sign up for that, but after finishing my first 8-week chunk, here are my thoughts on E2M.

 I like the cost

-The total cost is $320 for the 8-week program.
+The total cost is $320 for the E2M 8-week program.
+But you don’t need to lay it all out upfront.
 This is paid $40 weekly via PayPal.
-Spouses or families in the same household are included.
-There is a week or two between the challenges and you only pay one time.
-Once you pay, you’re an OG and subsequent challenges are free.
+Spouses or partners in the same household, and starting at the same time, are included.
+You only pay for one 8-week program, but once you’re in, you’re an OG and subsequent sessions are free.
 Not a bad deal.
 If you fall off the wagon, no problem, it’s a lifetime membership.
-You can join up and try again at no cost.
+You have access to the Facebook group with the workouts, meals, coaches, and community.
+Pick yourself up and try again at no cost.

 I like the very supportive community